 Mold releases airborne spores that can cause respiratory problems when inhaled.
 Individuals with allergies or asthma can be hit especially hard.

 Additionally, mold can grow in hard-to-reach and hidden places.
 For example, mold can grow inside the walls and be virtually undetected until it’s become a major issue.
-Since moisture can wick into walls, this is a real threat with sweating concrete.
+Since condensation can wick into walls, this is a real threat with sweating concrete.

 Many people seal their concrete to make for easier maintenance and a longer lifespan.
 However, that can trap rising moisture.
-As time goes on, that moisture builds up pressure as more and more liquid moves to the surface.
+As time goes on, that dampness builds up pressure as more and more liquid moves to the surface.
 Eventually, the pressure can become so great that the sealant delaminates.